 Often, couples get stuck in what therapists call a "pattern" or a "cycle."
 It usually looks like a "pursuer" and a "withdrawer."
 One person pushes for a reaction (pursues), and the other shuts down to keep the peace (withdraws).
 The more one pushes, the more the other hides.
 The more one hides, the more the other panics and pushes.

-The magic of EFT is that it helps you hit the pause button on that dance.
+The magic of EFT is that it helps you hit the pause button and see what's happening in a different light.
 Instead of blaming your partner for "always being cold" or "always nagging," you start to see the vulnerable feelings underneath.
 Under that anger is usually hurt, fear, or a longing to feel close again.
 EFT helps couples learn to turn toward each other instead of away.
-When you can say, "I’m not actually mad about the dishes; I’m mad because I miss you," things begin to change.
+When you can say "I’m not actually mad about the dishes; I’m mad because I miss you," your conflict "cycle" can finally start to change.

 If you’re tired of having the same fight over and over and are ready to figure out what’s really going on, couples therapy (especially with an EFT lens) can help you hit the reset button.
 Contact Hilton Therapy to get started.